 We are an aerospace engineering research group that specializes in stochastic estimation.
-We conduct theoretical research on uncertain systems, we are affiliated with the Oden Institute for Computational Engineering and Sciences, the Machine Learning Laboratory, the Robotics Consortium, the Center for Space Research and with the auto-GNC lab in the Aerospace Engineering and Engineering Mechanics department.
+We conduct theoretical research on uncertain systems, we are affiliated with the Oden Institute for Computational Engineering and Sciences, the Machine Learning Laboratory, the Robotics Consortium, the Center for Space Research, the Robotics Consortium, and with the auto-GNC lab in the Aerospace Engineering and Engineering Mechanics department.
 In the lab we are currently pursuing a full hardware-in-the-loop simulation of vision-based autonomous relative navigation.
 We are always looking for interesting problems to solve and for motivated graduate students to work on them!
 Are you an aerospace enthusiast with a solid background in math and engineering who is thinking about grad school?
 If so, please apply to our program and our group!
 We enjoy collaborating with both industrial partners to pursue applied research and development, and with governmental entities to develop new basic theoretical research.